-One Psychology of Shortcuts PowerGem that works in many dozens or scores or even hundreds of arenas in your life, has always been right in front of your face.
-So, rather than truly teaching you this legitimate powergem, the Psychology of Shortcuts serves to remind you of what you almost surely already know, and yet act too little upon.
+One Shortcuts Way of Living PowerGem that works in many dozens or scores or even hundreds of arenas in your life, has always been right in front of your face.
+So, rather than truly teaching you this legitimate powergem, the Shortcuts Way of Living serves to remind you of what you almost surely already know, and yet act too little upon.

 Imagine reducing EVERY task you have by half the required steps to get there using the same shortcuts that masters and millionaires use so successfully.